Forcings and Chaos in Global Climate Change

 A drought!
 A big snowstorm!
 What's causing it?
 People want something to "blame" for any climate fluctuation that occurs — surely it must be due to "El Nino" or the "greenhouse effect" or "something".
 A predilection for a deterministic explanation of climate variations is shared by scientists and laypersons.

 But climate can fluctuate without help from any such "forcing" mechanism, simply because the atmosphere and ocean are fluids that are always sloshing about.
 There is no way to predict the timing and location of individual sloshes far ahead of time.
 This chaotic aspect of climate is a natural consequence of the fundamental "nonlinear" equations that describe the climate system.
+These laws of physics permit a range of solutions, and although some solutions are more probable than others, there is no way to know which of the allowable paths Earth will follow.
+In fact, if we went back in time, like Marty McFly in Back to the Future, Earth's weather and climate would be different the second time we passed through the same period.

 In effect, a global climate model lets us fly back to an earlier time and investigate the possible causes of climate variations.
 A group of scientists, educators and students at GISS, dubbed the "Pinatubo team", has used the GISS climate model to "fly back" to 1979 and investigate the period 1979-1996.
 The model lets the world run through this period many times, generating an "ensemble" of climate realizations.
 And it can generate more ensembles in which climate forcings, such as volcanos and greenhouse gases, are added to the model one-by-one to study their effects.